fieldtrip/website/tutorial/scripting.md

 This is the way most FieldTrip functions work: you provide the parameters together with data as the input and the function will return the results as the output.

 It is often convenient to save intermediate results to disk.
-For instance you can type
+For instance you can type:

     save('firstoutput','output');

 to save the output to _firstoutput.mat_ in the directory you are in.
-Let's say you defined an output folder as in the first paragraph
+Let's say you defined an output folder as in the first paragraph:

     subjectdata.subjectdir = 'Subject01';